ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

    qiime tools view deblur/filt-stats.qzv

-This is somewhat unusual but so is the quality of your data.
-In fact, I have not come across sequencing data that was of such high quality.
+This is somewhat unusual but so is the quality of this particular data set.
+Just be prepared that your own data may be of lower quality.

 .. admonition:: Question 5

-   Have a look at the `qiime quality-filter q-score` help function and see if you can find an explanation why no quality filtering was performed:
+   Have a look at the ``qiime quality-filter q-score`` help function and see if you can find an explanation why no quality filtering was performed:

    .. code-block:: bash